 who loved the wages of unrighteousness

 Balaam was in the religion business for a fast buck.
-There is nothing wrong with legitimate business.
+There is nothing wrong with a legitimate business.
 As well, there is nothing wrong with ambition.
-God does not put premium on laziness.
+God does not put a premium on laziness.
 Balaam is in business to make a shady dollar out of religion.
 He loved the “rewards of divination” (Nu 22:7,11).

 Look out for religious fakers who are in religion for money.

-There are more fakers, phonies and unregenerate preachers today than ever before in history.
+There are more fakers, phonies, and unregenerate preachers today than ever before in history.
 Many churches preach almost anything but the gospel.
 You can hear New Age philosophy or how to become more successful but not the gospel.
 They reject the Bible and the message of the Bible.

 Today, some television preachers are in it strictly for the money.
 It is apparent who they are.
 It is amazing to me how so many evangelicals buy into their sham religion.